SamSteffen/Portland_Housing_Prices/README.md

 ## Multivariate Linear Regression Machine Learning Model

 Multivariate Regression is an extension of simple linear regression.
 It is used when we want to predict the value of a variable based on the value of two or more different variables.
 The variable we want to predict is housing price, which is the dependent variable and the target in our model.
-The variables that we used to calculate the target are the independent variables (# of bedrooms, # of bathrooms, zipcode, lotsize, school_rating_0, school_rating_1, garage, school_rating_2, yearbuilt and median income) which are the features in our model.
+The independent variables that we used to calculate the target are features that we predict will influence house prices in the Portland, OR market, and utimately can be transferred to other markets.

- * **The following libraries and dependencies were imported into Jupyter Notebook:**
-Multivariate Regression is an extension of simple linear regression.
-It is used when we want to predict the value of a variable based on the value of two or more different variables.
-The variable we want to predict is housing price, which is the dependent variable and the target in our model.
-The variables that we used to calculate the target are the independent variables (# of bedrooms, # of bathrooms, zipcode, lotsize, median income) and the features in our model.

   * **Input Data** - A connection string was used to access the SQL database (Portland_Housing_Prices) and import the merged table into        Jupyter Notebook.
 See code below.